t2t2/cv/jobs/plumbr.md

 :::

 ::: slot snippet
 Javascript & PHP development, some feature designing (actual designs were made by a separate designer).
-Usage of bitbucket, mecurial and jenkins.
+Used bitbucket, mecurial and jenkins.
 :::